ebshimizu/soothsayer/README.md

 * `map-select.html`
   * Map selection, bans, and results summary screen
   * Required Resolution: 1929 x 1080
+* `map-select-tiles.html`
+  * The tiles from `map-select.html` by themselves
+  * Required Resolution: none
+* `map-select-list.html`
+  * The map pick list from `map-select.html` by itself.
+  * Required Resolution: none
 * `caster-single-frame.html`
   * Caster frame (for webcams).
 Default file is not recommended for use, as it is partially styled
   * Required Resolution: 1920 x 1080
 * `caster-single-side-facts.html`
   * No Default Style
   * Intended use: caster frame with sidebox for facts/text
+  * Required Resolution: 1920 x 1080
+* `stat-lower-third.html`
+  * Base style is for demo only; you'll want to theme it for actual use.
+  * Displays stats in a lower third.
+Must have a connected Stat Source to use.
   * Required Resolution: 1920 x 1080

 ## Theming